jonathanalgar/CustomCode-Analyzer/README.md

    Triggered by [`RegisterSymbolAction`](https://github.com/jonathanalgar/CustomCode-Analyzer/blob/33c0d5ce0a762236a495ebc940b688e9e14cd901/src/CustomCode-Analyzer/Analyzer.cs#L383-L410), this phase performs immediate syntax and semantic analysis on individual declarations as you type.
 For example, when you declare a method, the analyzer instantly checks if its name starts with an underscore and reports a violation if it does (`NameBeginsWithUnderscoreRule`).
 These diagnostics appear immediately in your IDE's Problems window.

 2. **Compilation end phase**
    Registered via [`RegisterCompilationEndAction`](https://github.com/jonathanalgar/CustomCode-Analyzer/blob/33c0d5ce0a762236a495ebc940b688e9e14cd901/src/CustomCode-Analyzer/Analyzer.cs#L414-L417), this phase runs after all symbols have been processed and the semantic model is complete.
 For example, it ensures exactly one `[OSInterface]` exists across your project by maintaining a `ConcurrentDictionary` of interface declarations and validating their uniqueness (`NoSingleInterfaceRule` or `ManyInterfacesRule`).
-These diagnostics may appear with a a very slight delay as they require complete semantic analysis.
+These diagnostics may appear with a slight delay as they require complete semantic analysis.

 #### Code fixes for certain rules